gregnz/stocks/NTNX.md

 You might be thinking... who wants to do all that?
 We're a jellybean company, not a hardware infrastructure company.
 Pain in the ass.
 Along come AWS, Microsoft, Google who want to sell you their clouds.
 Except, you've just bought a server!
 You want to use it, and you don't really trust your sensitive jellybean customer information to those cloud people anyway.

-#### A bit more on Hypervisors (feel free to skip)
-I glossed over the hypervisor above, and you can probably skip this section.
-But to recap, the Hypervisor is like a super-minimal operating system that lets multiple operating system in virtual machines to have access to the underlying hardware.

-There are 'type 1' and 'type 2' hypervisors.
-A type-1 hypervisor runs directly on the underlying hardware, while a 'type 2' needs an installed operating system.

 ^1: I made this up.
 It's probably right.
 It's definitely mostly right.

 ### Convergence (Converged Infrastructure - CI)